 For the software development to become an agile process, certain conditions must be met.
 The priorities of the process change from rigid, with roles thoroughly defined, into flexible and collaborative.

-Agility requires that all those involved in the process of development collaborate on more or less equal level, with continuous interaction and communication being the cornerstone of a successful project.
+Agility requires that all those involved in the process of development collaborate on more or less equal level, with continuous interaction and communication being the cornerstone of a successful project – see also a role of SPoC in Scrum Rules.

 Inclusive, collaborative methodologies work best